Types of Ebike Motors:

 Geared hub motors: Provide good low end torque and hill climbing ability.
 Inside they will have internal gears, bearings, magnets and copper windings as you can see in this stator replacement video.
 They provide very little resistance, so whether you are coasting or utilizing the PAS or throttle, there will not be any excessive friction slowing you down.

 Direct drive hub motors: These motors are quiet and efficient once at speed and on flat ground.
-However, they are a little slow to accelerate and do not perform as well on hills.
-They are often larger and heavier than geared hub motors, however, they are also more robust due to their simple design.
-Additionally, when coasting or pedaling with the bike off, there will be noticeable drag created by this type of motor.
-On the flipside, these motors are capable of regenerative breaking (not all have it), but it the battery gains seen as this time are relatively low.
-Many do not think the trade offs are worth it, you will have to decide what is best for you.
+However, they are slow to accelerate and do not perform as well on hills.
+They are often larger and heavier than geared hub motors.
+Additionally, when coasting or pedaling with the bike off, there will be noticeable drag, On the flipside, these motors are capable of regenerative breaking (not all have it), but the battery gains seen as this time are relatively low.
+Many do not think the trade offs are worth it.
+These are the main reasons we only use Geared hub motors and Mid-drive motors at this time.

 Motor Wattage Ratings

 As the ebike industry grows and grows, standards are changing.
 Many companies used to list the nominal sustained wattage of the motor.
 Now more and more of them only list the peak and often do not list the brand of motor.
 Some of the more forthright companies will list the details in the specs, but it might further down and not noticed immediately on the model page where customers often do quick comparisons.
-We have always strived to provide accurate information and will continue to do so.
+We always strive to provide accurate information and will continue to do so.
 However, we must follow this trend some larger companies have created.
 We were reluctant to do so, however, in a quick comparison for customers shopping, we have to share the our specs in the same format that has become the industry standard.
-In order for proper comparisons to be made, we have simplified our motors rating to be:
+In order for proper comparisons to be made, we have simplified our motors rating.
+We confirmed with our suppliers of motors that they can be operated at these power ratings for a sustained period of time without issue.

-350W Brose German Made TF Sprinter Mid-Drive Motor for the Prodigy
+- Prodigy - 250W 90nm torque Brose German Made TF Sprinter Mid-Drive Motor

-Another consideration to take is that whether you have the LMT'd or the 700 Series, 500 Series, Core-5, all bikes will reach 28mph.
+Another consideration to take is that whether you have the LMT'D, Café Cruiser, Prodigy, 700 Series, 500 Series or Core-5, all bikes will reach 28mph.
 So while one has more power available or higher wattage sent to the motor, the top speed is still the same.

 If you want to learn more, you can review this 3rd party article: https://www.ebikeschool.com/myth-ebike-wattage/